 How well does immunisation work?

 Immunisation works very well to help to prevent a wide range of serious diseases.
-Sometimes it does not provide complete protection, however this case, an immunised person is likely to get the disease less severely than someone who is not immunised.
+Sometimes it does not provide complete protection, however in this case, an immunised person is likely to get the disease less severely than someone who is not immunised.
 This is because the body is still able respond rapidly.